What Causes Bad Breath

-As of 2018, an estimated sixty-five percent of Americans have bad breath.
+As of 2022, an estimated sixty-five percent of Americans have bad breath.
 Over forty-million Americans have "chronic halitosis," which is persistent bad breath.
 Research shows that about 90% of all bad breath (halitosis) is of oral origin (not systemic).
-Less than 10% of the time bad breath in not cause by neither digestive upsets nor metabolic diseases.
+Less than 10% of the time bad breath is caused by neither digestive upsets nor metabolic diseases.

 Americans spend more than $1 billion a year on over-the-counter bad breath (halitosis) products, not knowing many of which are ineffective because they only mask the problem.

 Bad breath treatment

 The first treatment you should consider is tongue scraping and it's performed before or after you've finished brushing and flossing your teeth.
 Special implements are available for tongue scraping which you should be able to find easily at your local pharmacy.
 Simply place the implement as far back on your tongue as you can without stimulating the gag reflex and work the implement from side to side or back to front in a slow sweeping motion.
 After you're through scraping your tongue, put a small amount of toothpaste on your toothbrush and brush your tongue gently.

 One of the benefits of regular tongue scraping is that it can help combat the phenomenon known as "morning breath."
 Research published in the Journal of Applied Oral Science found that people with chronic morning breath tend to have more acidic saliva than other people, and this manifests in a thicker coating on the tongue.
 It's this coating that gives rise to that sour, unpleasant taste and smell.